Purpose

 CHAMPioning Quality Through Collaboration (2022)

-Falls during inpatient rehabilitation in spinal cord injury, acquired brain injury, and neurologmusculoskeletal disease programs (Dr Andrei Krassioukov, VCH/PHC PQI Alumni)
+Falls during inpatient rehabilitation in spinal cord injury, acquired brain injury, and neurologmusculoskeletal disease programs (Dr Andrei Krassioukov, VCH/PHC PQI Alum)

-Implementation of a Structured Morbidity and Mortality Rounds on an Internal Medicine Clinical Teaching Unit: A Quality Improvement Project (Dr Penny Tam, VCH/PHC PQI Alumni)
+Implementation of a Structured Morbidity and Mortality Rounds on an Internal Medicine Clinical Teaching Unit: A Quality Improvement Project (Dr Penny Tam, VCH/PHC PQI Alum)

 More Physicians Complete PQI Training (2017)